-Implementation Deviation and causes of Promotion Item Yes No Summary description deviation from the Sustainable Development Best- Practice Principles for TWSE/TPEx Listed Companies has regularly attended seminars and recurrent training sessions.
-All of the Company's business premises and branches are covered by the following insurance 1.
+Implementation Deviation and causes of Promotion Item Yes No Summary description deviation from the Sustainable Development Best- Practice Principles for TWSE/TPEx Listed Companies has regularly attended seminars and recurrent tra sessions.
+All of the Company's business premises and branch covered by the following insurance 1.
 Commercial fire insurance; 2.
 Electronic equipment insurance; 3.
 Public accident liability insurance.
-The Company conducts regular fire safety inspections and declarations.
-In 2024, there were zero fire incidents.
-(IV) Does your company have effective programs for development and training regarding employees' career skills? v (IV) The Company has effective programs for development and training regarding employees' career skills as following: Education and Development: To enhance employees' professional competencies and competitiveness, the Company provides diverse educational training programs to create a supportive environment for career development and establish effective training plans for cultivating professional capabilities.
-These include onboarding training for new hires, professional skills training, leadership development programs for future supervisors, and growth programs for current managers.
-The Company also regularly invites experts and scholars to deliver lectures on financia topics.
-In 2024, the total expenditure on employee training reached NT\$10,663 thousands, with 3,923 attendances recorded for external professional training programs, reflecting an average participation rate of 197%.
-A total of 140 internal training sessions were conducted, and intensive training was provided for sales staff via nationwide video conferencing to enhance their professional knowledge and skills.
-To improve learning effectiveness, the Company has established a digital learning platform and developed a wide range of e-learning courses, enabling employees to engage in self-paced learning anytime and anywhere.
-Additionally, the Company offers professional certification incentives and training subsidies to encourage employees to pursue diversified learning paths for both professional advancement and personal growth.
-Regarding succession planning and talent development, the Company has established competency training rograms across all organizational levels.
-Senior manager training: The Company organizes senior manager operational meetings annually, and during the meeting, competency courses are arranged.
-The course content includes: ESG and Sustainable Finance, Anti-Money Laundering and Counter-Terrorist Financing, and Corporate Risk Management and Integrity in Business Practices, etc. N/A N/A
+The Company conducts regular fire safety inspectic declarations.
+In 2024, there were zero fire incidents es are (IV) Does your company have effective programs for development and training regarding employees' career skills?
+V employees' career skills as following: Education and Development: To enhance employees' professional com and competitiveness, the Company provides diverse educational training to create a supportive environment for career development and establist training plans for cultivating professional capabilities.
+These include of training for new hires, professional skills training, leadership developm programs for future supervisors, and growth programs for current mana.
+Company also regularly invites experts and scholars to deliver lectures topics.
+In 2024, the total expenditure on employee training reached NT thousands, with 3,923 attendances recorded for external professional training sessions were conducted, and intensive training was provided staff via nationwide video conferencing to enhance their professional k and skills.
+To improve learning effectiveness, the Company has established a digit platform and developed a wide range of e-learning courses, enabling engage in self-paced learning anytime and anywhere.
+Additionally, the offers professional certification incentives and training subsidies to encemployees to pursue diversified learning paths for both professional and personal growth.
+Regarding succession planning and talent development, the Company established competency models for senior, mid-level, and junior managensure sustainable long-term development.
+It has also built internal succeptions and gradually planned and implemented management competer training programs across all organizational levels.
+Senior manager training: The Company organizes senior manager operat meetings annually, and during the meeting, competency courses are arraic course content includes: ESG and Sustainable Finance, Anti-Money Lau Counter-Terrorist Financing, and Corporate Risk Management and Integ Business Practices, etc. Eagle Project: This project is designed to systematically cultivate future and build a sustainable, competitive financial team.
+Through the "Eagle Company has developed a comprehensive talent development petencies and programs h effective aboarding heent agers.
+The on financial \$10,663 anining 40 internal for sales anowledge tal learning mployees to Company courage tvancement has gers to accession tency ional aged.
+The andering and city in successors Project", the hat includes